lineartimer/WebAppStarterPack/doc/notes.md

 ## Storage Account

 - It's used to store images or any large binary data
-- Like a DB, it has a connection string
+- Like a database, it has a connection string
-- Images can be uploaded using the Azure Portal (Storage Browser) and then the urls can be stored in a SQL DB
+- Images can be uploaded using the Azure Portal (Storage Browser) and then the urls can be stored in a SQL databse
-- To upload images from your app, use the Azure.Storage.Blobs and the Microsoft.Extensions.Azure package
+- To upload images from your app, use the Azure.Storage.Blobs and the Microsoft.Extensions.Azure packages

 ## Azure Web App